merryndconstable/merryndconstable.github.io/research.md

 ## Psychological Ownership
 {: #psychological-ownership}

 Psychological ownership refers to the experience that something is “mine”.
-Our work examines how this experience shapes **perception, attention, action, and emotion**, influencing how people interact with objects, spaces, and ideas.
+We study how this experience shapes perception, attention, action, and emotion, influencing how people interact with objects, spaces, and ideas.

-We conceptualise ownership as a **dynamic cognitive state** that emerges through interaction and guides behaviour in real time.
-This research bridges cognitive, social, and action-based approaches, asking how ownership changes what people prioritise, how they remember, and how they respond.
+We treat ownership as something that emerges through interaction and guides behaviour.
+Our work examines how it shapes what people prioritise, remember, and do.

 **Example directions**
 - Ownership and visuomotor processing